devtron-labs/devtron/docs/user-guide/deploy-chart/examples/deploying-mongodb-helm-chart.md

 ## Introduction

-Let's assume that you are creating an application and want to use mongodb to store data of your application.
-You can deploy mongodb using `stable/mongodb-replicaset` Helm chart and connect it to your application.
+Let's assume that you are creating an application and want to use MongoDB to store data of your application.
+You can deploy MongoDB using `stable/mongodb-replicaset` Helm chart and connect it to your application.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deploying-mongodb-helm-chart/mongodb-1.jpg)

-This guide will introduce you to how to deploy the mongoDB's Helm chart.
+This guide will introduce you to how to deploy the MongoDB's Helm chart.

 ## 1. Discover the Chart from the Chart Store

 Visit the `Chart Store` page by clicking on `Charts` present on left panel and find `stable/mongodb-replicaset` Helm Chart.
-You also can search mongodb chart using the search bar.
+You also can search MongoDB chart using the search bar.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deploying-mongodb-helm-chart/mongodb-2.jpg)